Student Professionalism During the Interview Season: A Quick Guide to Your Ethical Responsibilities in the Offer and Decision-Making Process

 Under the NALP timing guidelines, employers are required to leave offers open for specified lengths of time to allow you to complete your interviewing schedule and make an informed decision about this important first step in your legal career.
 You also have certain ethical responsibilities affecting such areas as response dates and how many offers you can hold.

 The way you communicate with employers during the interview season is extremely important — failure to communicate professionally can seriously affect an employer’s perception of you.
 While you may feel overwhelmed and stressed during this process, it is critical that you keep courtesy in mind and communicate appropriately with employers.
 If an employer contacts you for any reason, respond with an acknowledgment as soon as possible.
 Everyone understands that students are busy during this season but sending a simple acknowledgment that you received a voicemail or email does not take much time, while the failure to do so can easily alienate the person who contacted you.
 During the season, you are likely to receive multiple follow-up calls or emails.
 If you do not feel that speaking with someone would be helpful to your decision-making process, send an email letting the person know that you received the message, that you appreciated the call or email, and that you will reach out if you have any further questions.
+Be sure to have a voicemail greeting that is professional in tone and nature.
+Make sure email, phone number, and address are as up-to-date as possible.

 After you receive an offer from a firm, you may receive invitations to an offer dinner or reception, or to other firm events.
 You should always RSVP (yes or no) promptly.
 If you do commit to attending an event, you should show up.
 If you cannot attend for any reason after you have accepted the invitation, you should let the employer know as soon as possible — do not be a no-show.
 Similarly, do not simply show up for an event if you have not RSVP’d in advance.